Blog

 • Develop assessments that adjust to student progress

-• Automatically translate content to multiple languages
+• Translate content into multiple languages automatically

 • Create accessible versions for students with special needs